Qihoo360/hbox/doc/configure.md

 xlearning.cleanup.enable | true | whether delete the resources after the application finished
 xlearning.container.maxFailures.rate | 0.5 | maximum percentage of the failure containers
 xlearning.download.file.retry | 3 | Maximum number of retries for the input file download when the strategy of input file is DOWNLOAD
-xlearning.download.file.thread.nums | 10 | number of download threads of the input file in the strategy of DOWNLOAD xlearning.container.heartbeat.interval | 10 * 1000 | interval between each container to the AM (in milliseconds)
+xlearning.download.file.thread.nums | 10 | number of download threads of the input file in the strategy of DOWNLOAD
+xlearning.upload.output.thread.nums | 10 | number of upload threads of the output file in the strategy of UPLOAD
+xlearning.container.heartbeat.interval | 10 * 1000 | interval between each container to the AM (in milliseconds)
 xlearning.container.heartbeat.retry | 3 | Maximum number of retries for the container send the heartbeat to the AM
 xlearning.container.update.appstatus.interval | 3 * 1000 | how often the containers get the state of the application process (in milliseconds)